sortelli/tankbeta/README.md

 the port without changing a single line of the original source code.

-In addition to the port, I also whipped up an [online playable version](http://tankbeta.sortelli.com/play) of the game, and and amusing set of [annotated source](http://tankbeta.sortelli.com/source).
+In addition to the port, I also whipped up an [online playable version](http://tankbeta.sortelli.com/play) of the game, and an amusing set of [annotated source](http://tankbeta.sortelli.com/source).

 ## The Game